Tray Headless for Codex

 - The Codex CLI installed and on your

 PATH, on a build that includes the plugin marketplace.
 To check, runcodex plugin --help— it should list amarketplacecommand.
-On older builds, use the manual setup below. - A Tray workspace, including its Workspace ID (found in the Tray app URL — see step 3).
-Authentication is a one-time browser sign-in to Tray (OAuth2) — there's no API token to generate or paste.
+On older builds, use the manual setup below. - A Tray workspace.
+Authentication is a one-time browser sign-in to Tray (OAuth2), during which you select the workspace to work in — there's no API token to generate or paste, and no Workspace ID to look up.

 The tray-workflows plugin is available at github.com/trayio/tray-plugins.